I Saved Myself with a Potion!

-I Saved Myself with a Potion!: Life in Another World (ポーション、わが身を助ける, Potion, waga mi wo tasukeru) is a Japanese light novel series written by Akira Iwafune and illustrated by Sunaho Tobe.
+I Saved Myself with a Potion!: Life in Another World (ポーション、わが身を助ける, Pōshon, Waga Mi o Tasukeru) is a Japanese light novel series written by Akira Iwafune and illustrated by Sunaho Tobe.
 It was serialized online from April 2014 to September 2024 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Shufunotomo, who have published eleven volumes since April 2015 under their Hero Bunko imprint.
 A manga adaptation with art by Tobe has been serialized online via Shufunotomo's Hero Comics manga website since September 2023.
-A "light anime" television series adaptation produced by Imagica Infos and Imageworks Studio premiered in October 2025.
+A "light anime" television series adaptation produced by Imagica Infos and Imageworks Studio aired from October to December 2025.

+Premise

+Kaede Yakumo, a high school girl, awakens in a fantasy world and finds that someone has left a mysterious book in her backpack containing instructions for crafting healing potions.
+Kaede begins selling potions to financially support herself, and later becomes involved with an adventuring party.